 That’s what I’m going to cover in this article.
 I’ll show you everything you need to know about iPhone trash: including detailed instructions on how to find it or empty it.

-Note: the guide below applies to all iPhone models with iOS 10.
-It doesn't matter whether you use an iPhone 5/5S, 6/6S/6Plus, or 7/7Plus as long as it's running under iOS 10 (find out by tapping Settings > General > Software Update).
-You may find screenshots below different if you iPhone is with an older iOS version.
+Note: the guide below should apply to all iPhone models as long as your iPhone is running under iOS 10 or above (find out by tapping Settings > General > Software Update).
+You may find screenshots below different if your iPhone is with a newer iOS version.

 Where is Trash on iPhone?

-Well, the answer is — there is NO such Trash or Recycle Bin icon.
+Well, the answer is — there is NOT a Trash app an iPhone.
 It might be a bit surprising for those of you who are new to the iOS world.

 Personally, I believe there is a plausible reason why modern mobile phones don’t provide this feature.
 My hunch is when users want to delete something, they mean to remove it for good.